 About the project

 As well as easing congestion, the upgraded A421 road will help improve access to planned developments in Central Bedfordshire, such as the 5,000 homes proposed in new villages in the Marston Vale area (in our Local Plan), as well as 40 hectares of employment land.
-The upgraded road will also help improve access to Ridgmont train station, which is due to be enlarged as part of Network Rail’s East-West Rail project.

 In March 2018, the Department for Transport announced that it had approved £23.5 million worth of funding from SEMLEP's Local Growth Fund for the project.
-Both ourselves and Milton Keynes Council are also each contributing up to £3 million towards this project.
+Both ourselves and Milton Keynes Council are also each contributed up to £3 million towards this project.